 - Blood in your urine

 - Difficulty passing urine

 Different types of ureteral obstruction have different causes, some of them present at birth (congenital).
 They include:

-- Duplication of the ureter, the tube that carries urine from the kidney to the bladder.
-This common condition, which is present at birth (congential), causes two ureters to form on the same kidney.
-The second ureter can be normal or only partially developed.
-If either ureter doesn't function properly, urine can back up into the kidney and cause damage.
+- A second (duplicated) ureter.
+This common condition, which is congenital, causes two ureters to form on the same kidney.
+The second ureter can be fully or only partially developed.
+If either ureter doesn't work properly, urine can back up into the kidney and cause damage.

-- An abnormality where the ureter connects to the bladder or the kidney, which blocks urine flow.
-An abnormal connection between the ureter and kidney (ureteropelvic junction) may cause the kidney to swell and eventually stop working.
-This abnormality can be congenital or it can develop with normal childhood growth, result from an injury or scarring, or in rare cases, develop from a tumor.
-An abnormal connection between the ureter and bladder (ureterovesical junction) may cause urine to back up into the kidneys.
+- A blockage (obstruction) where the ureter connects to the kidney or bladder.
+This prevents urine flow.
+A blockage where the ureter and kidney meet (ureteropelvic junction) may cause the kidney to swell and eventually stop working.
+This condition can be congenital or can develop with typical childhood growth, result from an injury or scarring, or in rare cases, develop from a tumor.
+A blockage where the ureter and bladder meet (ureterovesical junction) may cause urine to back up into the kidneys.

 - Ureterocele.
-If the ureter is too narrow and doesn't allow urine to flow normally, a tiny bulge in the ureter (ureterocele) may develop, usually in the section of the ureter closest to the bladder.
+If a ureter is too narrow and doesn't allow urine to flow completely, a tiny bulge in the ureter (ureterocele) may develop.
+When a ureterocele develops, it's usually in the section of the ureter closest to the bladder.
 This can block urine flow and cause urine to back up into the kidney, possibly leading to kidney damage.

 - Retroperitoneal fibrosis.
 This rare disorder occurs when fibrous tissue grows in the area behind the abdomen.
-The fibers may grow due to cancers or may result from taking certain medicines used to treat migraines.
+The fibers may grow as the result of cancer tumors or from taking certain medicines used to treat migraines.
 The fibers encircle and block the ureters, causing urine to back up into the kidneys.